Tiger Safari in India

 You can also ask your hotel booking agent to make the necessary arrangements for jeep hire.

 The safaris are conducted twice a day, once in the morning and another in the early evening hours.
-Trekking is not allowed, the trips are organized in open jeeps registered with the forest department.
+Trekking is not allowed, the trips are organised in open jeeps registered with the forest department.

 Professional equipment fee is applicable so keep the necessary cash.
 Five tourists are allowed on board so if you are alone or less than five you can share the vacant seat/seats and divide the expense.